CodingFree/martketplace-content/README.md

-# l10n.js Content Kit
+# 'Submitting an app to the Marketplace' Content Kit

-This is the l10n.js Content Kit.
-It contains everything you need to present/teach a one hour presentation on l10n.js.
+This is the 'Submitting an app to the Marketplace' Content Kit.
+It contains everything you need to present/teach a half-an-hour presentation on 'Submitting an app to the Marketplace'.

 To get started, visit [this project's index file.](index.html).